Natural Variational Annealing for Multimodal Optimization: Natural variational annealing with mixtures

-where $\Jb_{\lambdab_k}(\Mb_k)$ is the Jacobian matrix of $\lambdab_k$ with respect to $\Mb_k$, as a function of $\Mb_k$.
-These functions can be evaluated at any $\xib \in \mathbb{R}^d$, so Monte Carlo approximations can be used to estimate the expectations.
-Reparameterization tricks can give alternative expressions for these gradients (see Section~\ref{subsec:up_rules_gm} for the example of Gaussian mixtures).
+Equation~\eqref{eq:gradients_as_expectations} provides a general estimator for the natural gradients $\tilde{\nabla}_{\lambdab_k} \mathcal{L}_\omega(\Lambdab)|_{\Lambdab_t}$, applicable to all mixtures of exponential family distributions.
+The function $f_\omega$ can be evaluated at any $\xib \in \mathbb{R}^d$, enabling Monte Carlo approximations for estimating the expectations.
+For certain distributions, reparameterization tricks may offer alternative estimators involving higher-order derivatives of $\ell$ (see Section~\ref{subsec:up_rules_gm} for the example of Gaussian mixtures).
+These alternative estimators may perform better due to different variance properties.